binance-exchange/binance-official-api-docs/rest-api.md

 * `STOP_LOSS` and `TAKE_PROFIT` will execute a `MARKET` order when the `stopPrice` is reached.
 * Any `LIMIT` or `LIMIT_MAKER` type order can be made an iceberg order by sending an `icebergQty`.
 * Any order with an `icebergQty` MUST have `timeInForce` set to `GTC`.
-* `MARKET` orders using `quantity` specifies how much a user wants to buy or sell based on the market price.
+* `MARKET` orders using the `quantity` field specifies the amount of the `base asset` the user wants to buy or sell at the market price.
+    * For example, sending a `MARKET` order on BTCUSDT will specify how much BTC the user is buying or selling.
-* `MARKET` orders using `quoteOrderQty` specifies the amount the user wants to spend (when buying) or receive (when selling) of the quote asset; the correct `quantity` will be determined based on the market liquidity and `quoteOrderQty`.
+* `MARKET` orders using `quoteOrderQty` specifies the amount the user wants to spend (when buying) or receive (when selling) the `quote` asset; the correct `quantity` will be determined based on the market liquidity and `quoteOrderQty`.
+    * Using BTCUSDT as an example:
+        * On the `BUY` side, the order will buy as many BTC as `quoteOrderQty` USDT can.
+        * On the `SELL` side, the order will sell as much BTC needed to receive `quoteOrderQty` USDT.
 * `MARKET` orders using `quoteOrderQty` will not break `LOT_SIZE` filter rules; the order will execute a `quantity` that will have the notional value as close as possible to `quoteOrderQty`.

 Trigger order price rules against market price for both MARKET and LIMIT versions: